Reformed Church in Hungary

+The Hungarian Reformed Church became the symbol of national Hungarian culture, since it led to the translation of the Bible into the Hungarian language by Hussite pastors, and contributed to the education of the population through its school system.

 History

 The Reformation spread to Hungary during the 16th century.
-In Geneva, Switzerland, John Calvin formulated the doctrines of the Reformed Church, and his followers spread the Reformed (Calvinist) gospel across Europe.
+In Geneva, Switzerland, the French reformer John Calvin formulated the doctrines of the Reformed Church, and his followers spread the Reformed (Calvinist) gospel across Europe.

-As a result of the Ottoman invasion of Hungary, Hungary was divided into three parts.
+As a result of the Ottoman conquest of Hungary, Hungary was divided into three parts.
 The northwest came under Habsburg rule; the eastern part of the kingdom and Transylvania (vassal state) came under the Ottoman Empire.
-While the Ottomans urged conversion to Islam among conquered "Infidels", it was the Reformation which instead spread throughout Turkish-occupied Hungarian territories.
-Only in the Habsburg-ruled western Hungary was this process prevented by the counter-Reformation policy encouraged by the Monarchy.
+While the Ottomans urged conversion to Islam, it was the Reformation which instead spread throughout Turkish-occupied Hungarian territories.
+Only in the Habsburg-ruled western Hungary was this process prevented by the Counter-Reformation policy encouraged by the Monarchy.

 A Calvinist Constitutional Synod was held in 1567 in Debrecen, the main hub of Hungarian Calvinism, where the Second Helvetic Confession was adopted as the official confession of Hungarian Calvinists.